Avanade/DevOpsHOL/lab-2-multi-stage-deployments.md

 Use approvals and gates to control your deployment

-1. Add pre deployment gates on work item count
+1. Add pre deployment approval to control promotion from QA to Production

-1. Add pre/post deployment approvals to control promotion to next environments
+1. Add gate on 'Active Bugs' = 0

 ## Next steps